 Only faculty with the formal rank of assistant, associate or full professor in an academic department offering advanced degrees may serve as members of graduate student dissertation committee.
 The Vice Provost and Dean of the Graduate School may approve exceptions to these restrictions in specific cases.
 Requests will not be considered without submission of a current curriculum vita and letters of endorsement from the chair or graduate director of the department offering the advanced degree and the dean of the school.
 Upon such approval, individuals who are not members of the graduate faculty may serve as members, but not as faculty advisors or chairs of graduate student dissertation committee.

 The dissertation committee has direct charge of all matters pertaining to the dissertation.
 The student's dissertation must have the unanimous approval of his or her dissertation committee and of the Director of Graduate Studies to proceed with a defense before arrangements are made for the final examination for the degree.

 Members of the dissertation committee serve on the examination committee, and the dissertation chair normally servers as examination chair.
 The list of examiners may include one or more faculty members from a program other than the student's, if they were members of the student's dissertation committee.

-The outside examiner must be present for the examination.
-Part of the job of the outside examiner is to observe the defense process, the rigor of questions, how well the student handles questions, whether the defense seemed fair, etc. The outside examiner reports to the Dean of The Graduate School any unusual problems prior to, during and/or following the conduct of the dissertation defense.
+The outside examiner must be present either physically or virtually for the examination (See Remote Participation via Videoconferencing and Other Devices).
+Part of the job of the outside examiner is to observe the defense process, the rigor of questions, how well the student handles questions, whether the defense seems fair, etc. The outside examiner reports to the Dean of The Graduate School any unusual problems prior to, during and/or following the conduct of the dissertation defense.
 Report of any irregularities in the defense must be submitted within three business days of the defense date.